bevinh/rails_starter/README.md

 This uses:

-- Postgres
+- Postgres, MySQL or MongoDB
 - esbuild
-- Bootstrap
+- Bootstrap or Tailwind
 - S3
 - Rspec
 - FactoryBot
 - Faker
 - Rubocop
 - Simplecov
-- Noticed (based on flag)
+- Noticed

 To run the template, you can either simply run:
 `ruby install.rb`

-or you can create and go into a sites directory and run the installer directly:
-`rails new myApp --database=postgresql -j esbuild --css bootstrap -m ../template.rb`

-If you are using the direct installer, you can add the flag --add-noticed to add the noticed gem, otherwise the regular installer walks through all of that.

 I will be adding additional options in the future for colors, other libraries such as devise, and mailer configuration and potentailly more detailed templates.

-# For everything but the MONGOID installs
+# For Postgres & MySQL Installs ONLY

 ## S3

 If you are using activestorage (included with the MySQL and Postgresql database options) I have included a .env file and Dotenv to configure s3.
-Use your own credentials to make the s3 storage work.
+Use your own credentials to make the s3 storage function.

 ## User and Role Model